📈 Our Integration Cost Calculator is live! Check it out!

 DATA PROCESSING AGREEMENT

-This DPA forms an integral part of the Terms and is applicable where the Company Processes Customer’s Personal Data originating from the European Economic Area (“EEA”), United Kingdom (“UK”) and/or Switzerland.
+This DPA forms an integral part of the Terms and is applicable where the Company Processes Customer’s Personal Data, including but not limited to data originating from the European Economic Area (EEA), United Kingdom (UK), Switzerland, United States (specifically CCPA), and any other region globally.

 1. Definitions